Abbreviations and acronyms

 This example uses the acronym in the header because it’s what Veterans recognize better and the term they use in searches.
 The spelled-out term is used at the first mention in the body copy.

 If you’re having problems sleeping, controlling your anger, or readjusting to civilian life, you’re not alone.
 Find out how to access VA mental health services for posttraumatic stress disorder (PTSD), depression, grief, anxiety, and other needs.
 You can use some services even if you’re not enrolled in VA health care.

 Always spell out the names of VA offices instead of using the internal acronym on external-facing pages.
 This helps avoid confusion when there are offices that share the same acronym.
 (Example: The Office of Community Care, Office of Corporate Communications, and Office of Connected Care, all refer to their office as OCC.)

+Per the AP Stylebook: “Names not commonly before the public should not be reduced to acronyms solely to save a few words.”
 See also our guidance on naming and labels for information on acronyms and branding.